cytometree

 Last 365 days

-This package has been downloaded 3,079 times in the last 365 days.
-Now we’re talking!
-This work is officially 'heard of in academic circles', just like those wild research papers on synthetic bananas.
+This package has been downloaded 3,072 times in the last 365 days.
+Consider this 'mid-tier influencer' status—if it were a TikTok, it would get a nod from nieces and nephews.
 The day with the most downloads was Sep 11, 2024 with 36 downloads.

 The following line graph shows the downloads per day.
 You can hover over the graph to see the exact number of downloads per day.